brookhong/cloudboard.vim/README.md

     nnoremap <space>p :CBPut
     vnoremap <space>y :CBYank

+### Use it with internal simple service instead of gist

+1. start an internal simple service as below:

+        python plugin/internal.py <port> <any_name>:<any_pass>
+eg.

+        python plugin/internal.py 8080 brookhong:123456
+The simple service will print auth_code, which will be used next step.

+2. open vim, and run command:

+        CBAddInternalURL a http://<ip_of_running_internal_service>:8080/rega <auth_code_from_output_above>
+eg.

+        CBAddInternalURL a http://192.168.0.1:8080/rega YnJvb2tob25nOjEyMzQ1Ng==

+3. Now, `CBYank a` and `CBPut a` will work with register `a`.
+You can add many other more registers in this way.

 # Installation

 Your VIM must have python support, check it with `:python print 'hello'`.